Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Price: Free

-Best for: Quick, high-quality photo edits without paying anything
+Best for: Quick, high-quality edits without paying anything

 Works offline: Yes

-Snapseed is made by Google and remains the best completely free photo editor for Android in 2026.
-It is not as advanced as Lightroom, but for everyday edits — fixing brightness, removing objects, and applying clean filters — it is faster and simpler.
+Made by Google, Snapseed remains the best completely free photo editor on Android in 2026.
+It is not as deep as Lightroom, but for everyday edits — fixing brightness, removing objects, applying clean filters — it is faster and simpler, and it is the app reviewers most often call the most dependable everyday fixer.

-• Selective adjustment tool lets you edit one specific part of a photo
+- Selective adjustment tool edits one specific part of a photo

 Primary use case: Language learning, professional skills, book summaries, education